theamiteshtripathi/PatientInsight/docs/README.md

 ### Conclusion
 The integration of AWS Lambda in our data processing pipeline represents an efficient, automated approach to handling medical data updates.
 This serverless architecture ensures that our medical analysis system remains current with minimal operational overhead, while maintaining high standards of data processing and security.

-## Model Deployment and Serving with Amazon SageMaker
+## Amazon SageMaker

 ### Overview
-Our project leverages Amazon SageMaker for model serving and experiment tracking, focusing on the deployment of our specialized medical interaction model (OpenBioLLM) and comprehensive MLflow integration.
+Our project leverages Amazon SageMaker for model serving(Pretrained model which does not require finetuning or retraining) and experiment tracking, focusing on the deployment of our specialized medical interaction model (OpenBioLLM) and comprehensive MLflow integration.
 This infrastructure supports our medical analysis pipeline, where users can interact with generated doctor reports through a sophisticated question-answering system.

 ### Model Deployment Strategy
 ![Endpoint](Images/Endpoints.png)